 This is fresh!
-Logic has always had an ability to make catchier music (see "Feel Good"), but for me, it was always a little too easy/bubblegummy.
+Logic has always had the ability to make catchier music (see "Feel Good"), but for me, it was always a little too easy/bubblegummy.
 I want to see him take that next step and create a marketable, yet rich and authentic album.
-I think he's really grown and the result is an authentic feel, that still has a catchy, youthful energy.
-Very rich production; love that little "you" chop-thing.
+Very rich production; love that little "you" chop.
 Remind me to find out who the female vocalist is here.
-Also, that Robot lady knows what's up, great quote.
+Also, Robot Lady knows what's up, great quote.
 So far so good, Logic.

 4. "Gang Related"

 I was expecting a harder song with a title like "Gang Related."
 (Maybe that is my own problem.)
-Not as big a fan of this one.
-Was really into the pace and energy of the first three tracks, but this has a much different feel.
-Also, it's crazy to hear places you know from your hometown in rap songs, this must be what it's like to be from Brooklyn; too bad it isn't more upbeat.
-A meaningful yet grimy song - overall it is powerful.
+Not a big a fan.
+I was really into the pace and energy of the first three tracks, but this has a much different feel.
+Also, it's crazy to hear places you know from your hometown in rap songs.
+This must be what it's like to be from Brooklyn; too bad the record isn't more upbeat.
+A meaningful yet grimy song—powerful.

 5. "Buried Alive"

-I know this record was already released, but I'm still really excited about it.
+I know this record was already released, but I'm still really excited about hearing it within the context of the album.
 This is the most compelling version of Logic; he has an incredible ability to relate to the listener and it comes through most when he muses on the rap game.
 He doesn't put on this larger than life front, it's just an honest, authentic effort and the result is an impactful, memorable track.
 Oh, and the production continues to impress.
 This album is shaping up nicely.

 7. "Growing Pains III"

 S1 told us there would be some skits; here is the first full skit.
-I love the way he transitions from the skit to the song (both in style and content) so it doesn't distract from the music.
-Start small and personal and take it to a larger experience; a great formula.
-It tells me that Logic is really focused on creating a story and framework more than just making a bunch of dope songs; that attention to detail is what will make this album a success.
-There is a lot to chew on here lyrically that makes me feel like I need to come back to it.
-What do I have to do to hear those unreleased songs that robot lady was talking about?
+I love the way Logic transitions from the skit to the song—both in style and content—so it doesn't distract from the music.
+Start small and personal and make it into a bigger experience; a great formula.
+Logic is really focused on creating a story and framework more than just making a bunch of dope songs; that attention to detail is what will make this album a success.
+There is a lot to chew on here lyrically.
+What do I have to do to hear those unreleased songs that Robot Lady was talking about?
 A Chipotle gift card?
 Tickets to a Wizards game?
 You name it Logic; I'll meet you in Silver Spring when you're ready!

 8. "Never Enough"

 Mannnnn, stop playing with those horns.
 Again stellar production, but still, the album feels very Logic driven.
-For him to take control and command over beats like this show just how talented he really is.
-Anytime I feel myself fading, wanting to check Twitter or football, he does something to keep me focused; this time it was the hook.
-Anytime anyone references Outkast I'm sold.
+For him to take control and command over these beats shows just how talented he really is.
+Anytime I feel myself fading, wanting to check Twitter or football scores, he does something to keep me focused; this time it was the hook.
+Anytime anyone references OutKast, I'm sold.

 How does Logic spit so fast on such a laid-back beat and make it work?
-I guess because he makes it sound so easy?
-Seriously though, this is not an easy beat to rap on--that jabbing drum beat conflicts with that mellow backdrop--but he blesses it with ease.
-The growth from Young Sinatra on this project is really impressive.
+I guess because he makes it sound so effortless?
+Seriously, though, this is not an easy beat to rap on—that jabbing drum beat conflicts with that mellow backdrop.
+The growth from Young Sinatra on this album is really impressive.
 Makes this well worth the wait.
 Not a skippable effort so far.
-I didn't want to say it too early, but after nine tracks I can say with full confidence this is a complete body of work.
+After nine tracks I can say with full confidence this is a complete body of work.

 Excited for this one.
 Every great album needs a ballad (see "Loyal") and I know he's mentioned Nikki (nicotine) a few times.
-This is the first underwhelming track for me, though.
+This is underwhelming.
 Granted, it's slower, but it doesn't have that same spark as the other tracks.
 It's not bad, it's just not as outstanding as the rest of the album.
-The production stands out to me.
-I know Logic is the star, but 6ix is another young, emerging talent; he is really killing it on this album.
+The production stands out.
+I know Logic is the star, but 6ix is another young, emerging talent; he is really crushing behind the boards.

 11. "Under Pressure"

 Nooooooooooooo fucking way.
 He didn't flip this?!?
-Dope!
-I love how Logic can produce but doesn't feel the need to produce every song (although maybe he should); it makes his input behind the boards feel more powerful.
-This beat goes so hard but is so nuanced; he doesn't sacrifice the technical aspects of production for more emotion.
+I love how Logic can produce but doesn't feel the need to produce every song; it makes his input behind the boards feel more powerful.
+This beat goes so hard but is also so nuanced; he doesn't sacrifice the technical aspects of production for more emotion.
 Instead, he finds a way to balance both.
-Of course, Logic kills it on the mic too.
 Is it too early to call this one of the best albums of the year?
 Is it?
 Ok.
-I'll wait, but I'm already calling it now for the record.
+I'll wait.
 The way the record ebbs and flows without losing momentum is amazing and it's because Logic is so surgical with his words and paces the song perfectly.
 It makes me think this one will stand out when it's all said and done.
 Woah, what?!
 This is a nine-minute track!?